Paul P. Boswell

 Paul P. Boswell (June 12, 1905 – March 3, 1982) was an American politician and medical doctor.

 Boswell was born in Pittsburgh, Pennsylvania.
 He went to Central High School in Minneapolis, Minnesota.
 Boswell was an African-American.
-He graduated from Lincoln University in 1929 and University of Minnesota Medical School in 1939.
+He graduated from Lincoln University in 1929 and University of Minnesota Medical School in 1940, the first African American to graduate from the school.
 He practiced medicine in Chicago, Illinois at Michael Reese Hospital.
-Boswell served in the Illinois House of Representatives in 1965 and 1966 and was a Republican.
+Boswell served in the Illinois House of Representatives in 1965 and 1966 as a Republican.
 Boswell died at Michael Reese Hospital and Medical Center in Chicago, Illinois.